opencartbrasil/exibir-campos-personalizados/manuais/OPENCART_3.md

 [![license][licenca-badge]][LICENSE]

-### Exibindo os campos personalizados do tipo 'endereço do cliente' no select do checkout no OpenCart 3:
+### Exibindo os campos personalizados do tipo 'endereço do cliente' no select com 'dados de endereço' no checkout (finalização do pedido) do OpenCart 3:

 **Atenção:**